gabisurita/gabisurita.github.io/content/testing-swagger-spec.rst

     pytest test_bravado_core.py

 So, I hope that you found this helpful!
-Fell free to contact me for upgrades on this tutorial by email or opening an issue on it's repository.
+Feel free to contact me for upgrades on this tutorial by email or opening an issue on its repository.
 See you! :)